The bracket is powder coated and suits all sizes of Safety Anchors.

 The rubber cover is completely optional but does add an additional element of safety.

 Construction & Guarantee

-Unlike Spirafix the main body of the anchor is from 1 piece of steel, this means the part receiving the hammer blows and the thread are one single piece, they are not joined afterwards, therefore the chance of the head breaking off is practically zero and we even offer a 5 year guarantee against it.
+Unlike spirafix the main body of the Safety anchors we use is from 1 piece of steel, this means the part receiving the hammer blows and the thread are one single piece, they are not joined afterwards, therefore the chance of the head breaking off is practically zero and we even offer a 5 year guarantee against it.